Extending quantum detailed balance through optimal transport: Conceptual exposition

 When $\mathbf{A}$ and $\mathbf{B}$ are systems on the same observable algebra, and the Wasserstein distance is a (typically asymmetric) metric, then the extreme case of zero distance means that $\mathbf{A}=\mathbf{B}$, i.e., $\mathbf{A}$ has all of $\mathbf{B}$'s properties.
 Other cases are typically weaker versions of this extreme case, which can for example provide weakened forms of detailed balance in $\mathbf{A}$.

-Placing restrictions on a system $\mathbf{A}$ through (optimal) transport to or from a ``model system'' $\mathbf{B}$, is a natural generalization of probability transfer involving individual points in a classical system.
+Placing restrictions on a system $\mathbf{A}$ through (optimal) transport to or from a ``model system'' $\mathbf{B}$ is natural, as such conditions generalize probability transfer between individual points in a classical system.
 When $\mathbf{B}$ is assumed to satisfy some form of detailed balance, this provides a way to formulate extensions of this detailed balance condition in $\mathbf{A}$.
 As this is done in a very structured way, it has the potential to provide classes of systems having sufficient structure to include natural, yet mathematically accessible, non-equilibrium systems.